 As discussed in the Prehistoric Background section above, archaeologists typically encounter sites on well drained elevated soils near fresh water resources.
 However, environments with a broad spectrum of resources were favorable for prehistoric habitation.
-Coastal and riverine areas could provide a mix of aquatic, estuarial, and terrestrial resources.
+Coastal and riverine areas could provide a mix of aguatic, estuarial, and terrestrial resources.
 In particular, the confluences of streams and/or rivers were considered choice sites for habitation and have a high potential to yield prehistoric archaeological resources.
 Coves and inlets would have provided protection from strong winds coming down the Hudson Valley.
-Settlement studies on islands in the southern New England area show that settlement patterns are often affected by strong prevalent winds, such as those experienced in the lower Hudson Valley (Little 1985:26).
+Settlement studies on islands in the southern New England area show that settlement patterns are often affected by strong prevalent winds, such as those experienced in the lower Hudson Valley (Little 1985:26 .

 Several years ago, various agencies attempted to create a model of potential prehistoric site locations in the metropolitan New York area.
 In an attempt to provide a planning tool, the NYCLPC created a model identifying potentially sensitive areas where prehistoric archaeological remains may be found in Manhattan.
 No sensitive areas within this section of the linear project parcel were identified.
 However, the model is based on the potential to recover sites from land that was exposed and suitable for habitation at the time of European settlement.
 The model does not attempt to determine the potential sensitivity of submerged shorelines, once exposed for prehistoric habitation.
-However, as discussed above, this particular task was attempted by HCI for the project parcel during the original 1983 Westway study.
+However, as discussed above, this particular task was addressed by Dr. Weiss for the Route 9A Reconstruction project.